Widespread ‘Doc(s) Delivery’ Spear-Phishing Campaign Targets Enterprises

-Threat researchers at Abnormal Security discovered a coordinated spear phishing campaign targeting numerous enterprise organizations last week.
+Threat researchers at Abnormal Security recently discovered a coordinated spear-phishing campaign targeting numerous enterprise organizations.
 The attackers compromised hundreds of legitimate accounts and are sending emails in rapid succession to organizations.
 The content of the emails originate from impersonated businesses such as eFax and include personalized ‘Doc Delivery’ notifications.
-The embedded URLs redirect to fake, never-seen-before Microsoft O365 spear phishing pages hosted on digital publishing sites like Joom, Weebly and Quip, of which hundreds have been detected.
+The embedded URLs redirect to fake, never-before-seen Microsoft O365 phishing pages hosted on digital publishing sites like Joom, Weebly, and Quip–of which hundreds have been detected.
 When one email is detected and caught, the attackers appear to be running a script that changes the attack to a new impersonated sender and phishing link to continue the campaign.

-The widespread use of hundreds of compromised accounts and never-seen-before URLs indicate the campaign is designed to bypass traditional threat intelligence solutions accustomed to permitting known but compromised accounts into the inbox.
+The widespread use of hundreds of compromised accounts and never-before-seen URLs indicate that the campaign is designed to bypass traditional threat intelligence solutions accustomed to permitting known but compromised accounts into the inbox.

 As noted above, the attackers are using more than one landing page template in an attempt to steal credentials.

 Impact on Organization: The volume, recency, and spread of phishing attempts across numerous employees and organizations indicate that the attackers are determined in their efforts.
 Attacks are being detected and caught by Abnormal’s system on a near hourly basis across several organizations, shown in this example of an Abnormal Security Threat Log for an affected customer during Passive Mode.
 Because Abnormal is integrated passively, there is not currently auto-remediation of malicious threats.

 To further complicate issues for the employees and organization, many recipients are forwarding the phishing attempts to their personal email addresses in order to open them through personal accounts.

 Abnormal Security automatically detects and remediates attacks such as these using a combination of Identity and Content analysis.